 The model encompasses the entire walls of the Kremlin with its many gold-domed chapels and governement buildings.
 While the model is often described as being 1:75 scale, it is strictly speaking not a scale model (like the other Moscow city model) but a diorama which uses forced perspective so that the buildings at the rear are in a smaller scale than those at the front.
 The model is designed to be viewed from eye level near the center of the exhibit, so that a view from the balcony overlooking the model or from the sides betrays some of the distortion of the diminishing scale along the sides of the longer buildings.

 The magnificent Spasskaya Tower of the Kremlin features a tiny light-up star at its peak.
 I'm not sure if the clock on the model works.
-At this scale it would be about 3 inches wide, bigger than a wristwatch but easy enough to place a working mechanism inside.
+At this scale it would be about 3 inches wide, bigger than a wristwatch and easy enough to place a working mechanism inside.

 At the far end of Red Square is the State Historical Museum.
 Viewed from the balcony, the distortion of the forced perspective is noticeable, although the transition from 3D model to 2D painted backdrop is well done and not very noticeable at all.
 Just to the right of the Historical Museum is the site of the Resurrection Gate which was torn down by Stalin in 1931 to give military parades easier access to Red Square.
 A little farther to the right is the site of the Kazan Cathedral, also torn down in 1936.
 Both the gate and the cathedral were reconstructed from historical documents in the early 1990s.